MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-reg_save_merged_key_information.md

 ### -field HighKeyObject

 Supplies a pointer to the registry key object that represents the root of the higher precedence tree.
-When a key is present in both the trees headed by the two keys, the key underneath HighPrecendence tree will always prevail.
-The specified node will be included in the data written out.
+When a key is present in both the trees headed by the two keys, the key underneath this tree prevails.
+The specified node is included in the data written out.

 ### -field LowKeyObject

 Supplies a pointer to the registry key object that represents the root of the "second choice" tree.
-Keys from this tree gets saved when there is no equivalent key in the tree headed by HighPrecedence key.
+Keys from this tree are saved when there is no equivalent key in the tree headed by **HighKeyObject**.

 ### -field CallContext

-Optional driver-defined context information that the driver's RegistryCallback routine can supply.
+Optional driver-defined context information that the driver's [*RegistryCallback*](/windows-hardware/drivers/ddi/wdm/nc-wdm-ex_callback_function) routine can supply.
 This member is defined for Windows Vista and later versions of the Windows operating system.

 ### -field ObjectContext

-A pointer to driver-defined context information that the driver has associated with a registry object by calling CmSetCallbackObjectContext.
+A pointer to driver-defined context information that the driver has associated with a registry object by calling [**CmSetCallbackObjectContext**](/windows-hardware/drivers/ddi/wdm/nf-wdm-cmsetcallbackobjectcontext).
 This member is defined for Windows Vista and later versions of the Windows operating system.

 ### -field Reserved